DelphiWorlds/Slumber/README.md

 The Slumber project options uses a search path based on environment variable user overrides, which appear as: `$(Variable)` where `Variable` is the name of the relevant variable in the `User Overrides` section of the IDE options (Tools|Options, IDE > Environment Variables).
 Each of the following variables are used:

 * `Kastri` - needs to point to an instance of the Kastri repo
 * `SVG` - needs to point to an instance of the SVGIconImageList repo.
+* `Skia` - needs to point to the `Source` folder of [Skia 4.1.1](https://github.com/skia4delphi/skia4delphi/releases/tag/v4.1.1) (the latest version that SVGIconImageList supports). **This is required only if compiling for macOS.**

 **NOTE**: This project uses a *customised version* of the `SVGIconImageList.inc` file, which is located in the root of the project